utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 Now this looks like our Datawrapper example data.
 It took a bit to get there, including some logic to pull out the month from a date field and some grouping and reshaping of the data.
 You'll likely need to apply those same concepts in other data projects that visualize data no matter what tool or language you use.

 You might notice that months are in alphabetically order instead of month order.
-Datawrapper will fix that.
+Datawrapper will fix that, but other tools might not.
+In that case you would keep a number version of the Month to sort your data.

 - Use your **Export** button to download your CSV file, rename it and move it to your project folder.